 You can use any vegetables you like.
 But I only like to add carrots and leeks as they give the closest taste of Sri Lankan restaurant-style Kottu.
 Cabbage is also another common vegetable some people uses.

-Serve kottu with more chicken curry on the side.
+Serve kottu with more chicken curry.
+Beef curry goes well with it too.
 You can also serve with curries like Sri Lankan creamy potato curry, Red lentil curry.
 Sri Lankan chili paste is also another condiment that people serve this kottu with.

 The amount of kottu I’m making is enough for two small servings or one large serving.